-Digital boards can be electrically noisy environments, and the ADT7483A measures very small voltages from the remote sensor, so care must be taken to minimize noise induced at the sensor inputs.
-Follow these precautions:
+Digital boards can be electrically noisy environments, and the ADT7481 measures very small voltages from the remote sensor, so care must be taken to minimize noise induced at the sensor inputs.
+Take the following precautions:

-- Place the ADT7483A as close as possible to the remote sensing diode.
-Provided that the worst noise sources such as clock generators, data/address buses, and CRTs are avoided, this distance can be 4 inches to 8 inches. - Route the D+ and D- tracks close together, in parallel, with grounded guard tracks on each side.
-To minimize inductance and reduce noise pickup, a 5 mil track width and spacing is recommended.
-Provide a ground plane under the tracks, if possible.
+- Place the ADT7481 as close as possible to the remote sensing diode.
+Provided that the worst noise sources such as clock generators, data/address buses, and CRTs are avoided, this distance can range from 4 to 8 inches. - Route the D+ and D- tracks close together, in parallel, with grounded guard tracks on each side.
+To minimize inductance and reduce noise pick up, a 5 mil track width and spacing is recommended.
+Provide a ground plane under the tracks if possible.

-Figure 22.
+Figure 21.
 Typical Arrangement of Signal Tracks

-• Minimize the number of copper/solder joints that can cause thermocouple effects.
-Where copper/solder joints are used, make sure that they are in both the D+ and D- path and at the same temperature.

-Thermocouple effects should not be a major problem as 1°C corresponds to approximately 200 mV, and thermocouple voltages are about 3 mV/°C of temperature difference.
-Unless there are two thermocouples with a large temperature differential between them, thermocouple voltages should be much less than 200 mV.

-- Place a 0.1 μ F bypass capacitor close to the V{DD} pin.
-In extremely noisy environments, place an input filter capacitor across D+ and D- close to the ADT7483A.
-This capacitance can effect the temperature measurement, so care must be taken to ensure that any capacitance seen at D+ and D- is a maximum of 1,000 pF.
+- Try to minimize the number of copper/solder joints that can cause thermocouple effects.
+Where copper/solder joints are used, make sure that they are in both the D+ and D- path and at the same temperature. - Thermocouple effects should not be a major problem as 1°C corresponds to about 200 mV, and thermocouple voltages are about 3 mV/°C of temperature difference. - Unless there are two thermocouples with a large temperature differential between them, thermocouple voltages should be much less than 200 mV. - Place a 0.1 μF bypass capacitor close to the V{DD} pin.
+In extremely noisy environments, an input filter capacitor may be placed across D+ and D- close to the ADT7481.
+This capacitance can affect the temperature measurement, so care must be taken to ensure that any capacitance seen at D+ and D- is a maximum of 1,000 pF.
 This maximum value includes the filter capacitance, plus any cable or stray capacitance between the pins and the sensor diode. - If the distance to the remote sensor is more than 8 inches, the use of twisted pair cable is recommended.
-A total of 6 feet to 12 feet is needed. - For very long distances (up to 100 feet), use shielded twisted pair, such as Belden No. 8451 microphone cable.
-Connect the twisted pair to D+ and D-, and the shield to GND close to the ADT7483A.
+A total of 6 feet to 12 feet of cable is needed. - For really long distances (up to 100 feet), use shielded twisted pair, such as Belden No. 8451 microphone cable.
+Connect the twisted pair to D+ and D- and the shield to GND close to the ADT7481.
 Leave the remote end of the shield unconnected to avoid ground loops.